xebia/essentials/code-review.md

 ### Consequences

-Increased shared ownership is attained when reviewing is done by team members.
-When reviews are done it is important to invest time in dealing with the comments.
+It's easier to feel shared code ownership when reviewing is done by team members.
+When reviews are done it is important to invest time in dealing with the findings.
 Otherwise the (sometimes mundane) task of reviewing is not rewarded properly and will feel like a waste of time.

 ### Samples